Professional Dryer Vent Cleaning

 Conclusion

-1. What is the best way to scare birds away from a nest in a dryer vent?
+What is the best way to scare birds away from a dryer vent nest?

-• Loud noises, such as clapping or banging on a pot, are effective ways to scare the birds away without harming them.
+Loud noises like clapping or banging pots effectively scare birds away without harming them.

-3. How often should I have my dryer vent inspected and cleaned?
+How often should my dryer vent be inspected and cleaned?

-• Inspecting and cleaning your dryer vent at least once a year is recommended.
+Inspect and clean your dryer vent at least once annually.

-6. How can I dispose of a bird’s nest?
+How do I dispose of a bird’s nest?

 Click to Schedule a bird’s nest removal